696-eth/evmavericks-weekly/README.md

 As activity has been picking up I'm going to be slightly more selective:

+1. EVM Fantasy Football League has concluted with: Cookie-Monster and replykindly splitting the 1st and 2nd pots, icobeast takes 3rd pot.

 1. Yieldaddy shares this article - [Current Ethereum](https://mirror.xyz/luozhu.eth/9cpjU63vBLoQPAalc7ORG_BtHkOJFqPtY9UpK5qWuGM)
 1. A few new people joining the Lions🦁
 1. Some new people wandering into the public chat of discord